Home » Gardening » Seeds

 Some herb and flower seeds require stratification (time in the freezer) for germination.
 Check your seed packages or garden catalog for this information when trying new varieties.

 Also, if you want really early flower blooms, you have to do like the nurseries and start your plants very early.
-In some cases the decorative spikes for flower basket are started nearly a year in advance.
+In some cases they start the decorative spikes for flower baskets nearly a year in advance.

-I don’t like the extra hassle of starting seeds super early, so I don’t sow seeds until around mid March – except for onions, which I sometimes start in February.
+I don’t like the extra hassle of starting seeds super early, so I don’t sow seeds until around mid March.
+The exception is onions, which I sometimes start in February.

 How to Use the Seed Starting Charts

-To use the seed starting charts, you need to determine the average last date of spring frost and the average first date of fall frost in your area.
+To use the seed starting charts, determine the average last spring frost and the average first fall frost in your area.

-You can do this based on experience, by contacting your local cooperative extension office, or by checking online at a site like Dave’s Garden Frost Date by Zip Code calculator.
+You can do this based on experience, or check a site like NGA Frost Date by Zip Code calculator.

 Please note that these dates are somewhat like a serving suggestion – what you see may not always be what you get.
 Mother Nature has her own ideas about each given year.

-I’ve been caught on several occasions scrambling to cover transplants when an extra late frost hits.
+I’ve had to scramble several times to cover transplants when an extra late frost hits.
 See “Protecting Plants from Frost – 12 Ways to Beat the Cold Weather” for tips to deal with wonky weather.

 When to Start Seeds Indoors and Transplant Seedlings Outside